About You Now (EP)

-About You Now is the debut extended play by American actress and singer Miranda Cosgrove, released by Columbia Records and Epic Records, in partnership with Nickelodeon Records to the iTunes Store on February 3, 2009.
+About You Now is the debut extended play by American actress and singer Miranda Cosgrove, released by Nickelodeon Records and Columbia Records, exclusively to the North American iTunes Store on February 3, 2009.
 The EP was used to promote Cosgrove's song of the same name, released in the final quarter of 2008.
 Aside from featuring remixes of previous songs of Cosgrove's, the album also featured two tracks, "FYI" and "Party Girl".
 "About You Now" is a cover of the Sugababes hit single.
 It became Cosgrove's second song to chart on Billboard Hot 100 chart, peaking at number 47, her highest peak to date.
 Cosgrove promoted the song and the accompanying album mainly through interviews and performances, including at the 2008 Macy's Thanksgiving Day Parade.

 Background and development

 Cosgrove's musical career first began with her recording the theme song of the Nickelodeon television series iCarly called "Leave It All to Me", on which Cosgrove stars as the title character on the show.
 The song features her former Drake & Josh castmate Drake Bell, and was written by Michael Corcoran, one of Bell's band members.
 Following the success of iCarly, Columbia Records released a soundtrack album of the show on June 10, 2008.
 The soundtrack album included four songs recorded by Cosgrove that were "Leave It All to Me", "Stay My Baby", "About You Now" and "Headphones On".
 Cosgrove stated, "Before that, I didn't see myself making an album, but when I spent time in the studio doing the theme song and saw how much fun it was, I wanted to go back."

 In July 2008, she officially announced plans for a debut album, stating that the album was "different" from her contributions to the iCarly soundtrack, with her "co-writing and getting really into it", and saying that "[I'm] playing a character on iCarly, but this shows more of myself.
 On February 3, 2009, Cosgrove released her debut solo recording; the 5-song EP About You Now exclusively onto the iTunes Store.
 The EP included the title track "About You Now", a remix of it, a remix of "Stay My Baby", "FYI" and "Party Girl".